Telegram

 1. Registration with a Free Zone Authority.
 You need to register your company with a Free Zone authority and ensure you have a strong presence in the country.
 That way, your business will be recognized as a legit company operating within the Free Zone, and you'll benefit from their rules and benefits.

 2. Qualifying activities and earning qualifying income.
 Your company should be doing qualifying activities, as defined in the CT law.
 Any income your business makes from these activities is a qualifying income.
+There are more details about qualifying income, do contact us for clarifications.

 3. Complying with the UAE's Transfer Pricing Rules.
 Your business should follow the UAE's transfer pricing rules, as mentioned in Articles 34 and 55 of Federal Decree Law 47 from 2022.
 These rules guarantee that when affiliated companies do business, they do it at a fair price.
 So there's no dodging taxes or manipulating things through internal transactions.